stoyan-yordanov/LSCI/README.md

 ## Introduction

-The LSCI Toolbox was written by me for a scientific article in order to process LSCI raw data the respective experiment generated.
+The LSCI Toolbox was written by me for a scientific article in order to process LSCI raw data that the respective experiments generated.
 This toolbox is part of the paper, therefore making it public.
 Also, I decided to share it with the public since at the time I could not find any similar software that can process raw LSCI data and extract contrast, correlation time and velocity maps.
 So this toolbox might be helpful for other people as well.

 ## Requirements